 Agave lophantha Schiede is the accepted scientific name for this species of Agave.
 It was named and described as such by Christian Julius Wilhelm Schiede in Linnaea in 1829.

 The genus, Agave L., was described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

-Plants of the World Online there are 280 accepted species of Agave (as of 10-10-21 when I last updated this page).
-Many species of other genera have been moved to the Agave genus, such as Manfreda.
+As of 11-15-22 when this page was last updated, Plants of the World Online lists 283 species of Agave.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought this Agave in July 2016 from a local Amish Greenhouse, I think probably Mast’s.
 Even though I always say I am not going to buy plants without labels AGAIN, I always wind up doing just that.
 This Agave was one of them.
 I looked off and on for its ID but decided I better make a decision so I can make this page (on December 1, 2017).

 I always start out looking at images online when I have no name and clicking on the photos that look similar.
 This time the first photo I saw that looked similar to my plant led me to a website by Stoney Creek Cacti & Gifts.
 I scrolled down their Agave selection and found the one that looked like mine.
 It said the name is Agave lophantha splendida.

 The above photo is what it looked like after a winter in the house on May 31, 2017.
 It didn’t get enough sun and it looks like the leaves stretched.
 It really doesn’t even look like the same plant.